-Aldro has always enjoyed a strong academic reputation and pupils achieve scholarships to many of the top senior schools, including Charterhouse, Eton, Radley, Tonbridge, Wellington and Winchester.
+Aldro enjoys a strong academic reputation and pupils achieve scholarships to many of the top senior schools, including Charterhouse, Eton, Radley, Tonbridge, Wellington and Winchester.
 The academic content of most senior school's scholarship is more demanding than the CE syllabi, and often reach the standards of GCSE, and even A Level.

-Pupils who are not invited to sit a scholarship take the ISEB Common Entrance in the five core subjects: English, maths, science, French & Latin.
+Potential scholars are identified in Form 6 and from September 2022, there is setting all eight examined subjects (English, maths, science, French, Latin and the three humanities) - in both forms 7 and 8, where the top set has been named 'Scholarship Set' and not Set 1.
+This is so the most able pupils are prepared for taking an academic scholarship.
+Pupils who are not invited to sit a scholarship will take the ISEB Common Entrance in the five core subjects: English, maths, science, French and Latin.
 The completed papers in these subjects are sent to the pupils' prospective senior schools following the exam session in June.
-For the non-core subjects (history, geography & RS) pupils are assessed in November and in February and the grade / score of the final assessment secured in February will be sent to the senior schools in June.
+For the non-core subjects (history, geography & TPR) pupils are assessed in November and again in February (the Final Assessment).
+Each pupil's grade in the three humanities' Final Assessment is sent to the senior schools in June.